Self-Trust

 I was trying to outrun birth trauma.

-Pregnancy has this uncanny way of pulling you back into your own emotional landscape— the messy parts, the unresolved parts, even the things you thought were long healed.
+Pregnancy has this uncanny way of pulling you back into your own emotional landscape - the messy parts, the unresolved parts, even the things you thought were long healed.
 It’s as if the mind and body offer one last invitation to release before stepping into parenthood.

 (A blog for another day, maybe.)

-Not just fear of birth— fear of myself in birth.
+Here I was doing ‘all the things’.
+But beneath all my efforts, there was fear.
+Not just fear of birth - fear of myself in birth.

 But the deepest fear?